Ecclesiastes

 1:1-11: Title and Prologue.
 The superscription identifies Qoheleth, and a poem on the wearying cycles of nature introduces the theme that "there is nothing new under the sun."

 3:1-22: A Time for Everything.
-The famous poem on times and seasons leads into a reflection on God's inscrutable purposes, human mortality, and the shared fate of humans and animals.
+The poem on times and seasons leads into a reflection on God's inscrutable purposes, human mortality, and the shared fate of humans and animals.

 4:1-5:7 (Heb.
 5:6): Observations on Injustice and Folly.
 A series of observations on oppression, envy, loneliness, the vanity of political power, and the proper attitude of reverence before God.